isamu-isozaki/teamai_test/finance/financial-planning-process/index.html.md

 ## Financial Planning Process

 At GitLab, we run a rolling 4 quarter forecast process.
 This means that we are always looking out a minimum of 12 months when projecting revenue and expenses, and we update those forecasts at least once per quarter.
 Things move quickly and our forecast needs to iterate quickly to keep up with the business.
-We plan our expenses at a high level (e-group) and we expect this group to make prioritizations and trade-offs while remaining accountable against the budget parameters.
+We plan our expenses at a high level (e-group/index.html.md) and we expect this group to make prioritizations and trade-offs while remaining accountable against the budget parameters.
 By reforecasting quarterly, we can quickly evaluate and incorporate new initiatives into our forecasting model.
 That being said, we do follow an annual plan to set our goals and measurement for our top-level targets of revenue, profitability and expense management.
 We follow the cadence below in our planning process:

 **Note: During the last quarter of the year, GitLab runs a 5 quarter forecast that aligns with it's annual planning efforts.**